awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func executeProvisionedProductServiceAction(input: ExecuteProvisionedProductServiceActionInput, completion: @escaping (ClientRuntime.SdkResult<ExecuteProvisionedProductServiceActionOutputResponse, ExecuteProvisionedProductServiceActionOutputError>) -> Void)
 ```

-### getAWSOrganizationsAccessStatus(input:​completion:​)
+### getAWSOrganizationsAccessStatus(input:completion:)

 Get the Access Status for AWS Organization portfolio share feature.
-This API can only be
-called by the management account in the organization or by a delegated admin.
+This API can only be called by the management account in the organization or by a delegated admin.

 ``` swift
 func getAWSOrganizationsAccessStatus(input: GetAWSOrganizationsAccessStatusInput, completion: @escaping (ClientRuntime.SdkResult<GetAWSOrganizationsAccessStatusOutputResponse, GetAWSOrganizationsAccessStatusOutputError>) -> Void)
 ```

-### getProvisionedProductOutputs(input:​completion:​)
+### getProvisionedProductOutputs(input:completion:)

 This API takes either a ProvisonedProductId or a ProvisionedProductName, along with a list of one or more output keys, and responds with the key/value pairs of those outputs.